byronklep/pdfToXls/README.md

 # pdfToXls

-Node application that takes data from a pdf file and outputs an xls file.
+MERN app that takes a PDF upload, strips the data and creates an XLS file.